programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

                     for paragraph in block['paragraphs']:
                         for word in paragraph['words']:
                             try:
                                 #The "+O.01" and "-0.01" slightly reduce the size of the word box we are comparing to the region box.
-If, a word is one pixel higher in Google Vision than in Tesseract (potentially due to pdf to image conversion), this precaution ensures that the word is still matched to the correct region.
+If, a word is one pixel higher in Google Vision than in Tesseract (potentially due to PDF to image conversion), this precaution ensures that the word is still matched to the correct region.
                                 min_x=min(word['boundingBox']['normalizedVertices'][0]['x'], word['boundingBox']['normalizedVertices'][1]['x'], word['boundingBox']['normalizedVertices'][2]['x'], word['boundingBox']['normalizedVertices'][3]['x'])+0.01
                                 max_x=max(word['boundingBox']['normalizedVertices'][0]['x'], word['boundingBox']['normalizedVertices'][1]['x'], word['boundingBox']['normalizedVertices'][2]['x'], word['boundingBox']['normalizedVertices'][3]['x'])-0.01
                                 min_y=min(word['boundingBox']['normalizedVertices'][0]['y'], word['boundingBox']['normalizedVertices'][1]['y'], word['boundingBox']['normalizedVertices'][2]['y'], word['boundingBox']['normalizedVertices'][3]['y'])+0.01